Purpose of enforcement

 View a summary of the enforcement register.

-If you need further detailed information about an enforcement notice, the complete register is available to view at our offices, Monday to Friday 9am–5pm.
+If you need further detailed information about an enforcement notice, the complete register is available to view at our offices, Monday to Friday 9am–5pm by appointment.

 How to make an enforcement enquiry request